robOcity/song-play-aws-redshift/README.md

 ## Creating a table

-Create the Redshift table using SQL using revised column names.
-JSON data elements are extracted based on the name given in the jsonpaths file and inserted into the table based on the order they are defined jsonpaths file.
-The order of the data elements in the jsonpaths file must match that of the SQL table.
-For example, `itemInSession` is inserted into the 5th column of the SQL table.
-In the process the name is effectively changed from `itemInSession` to `item_in_session`.
-This name translation only occurs because I am using a jsonpaths files that maps the values between representations.
+Create the Redshift table using SQL `CREATE`.
+I choose to rename columns by using revised column names.
+JSON data elements inserted into the table based on the order they are defined JSON paths file.
+The order, number, and types of columns specified in the JSON paths file must match that of the SQL table.
+For example, `itemInSession` is inserted into the 5th column of the SQL table and is renamed to `item_in_session`.
+This name translation only occurs because I am using a JSON paths file that maps the values between representations.

-The `DISTSTYLE` determines how the data are distributed across the cluster's nodes.
-Thier order within the node is determined by `SORTKEY`.  `ALL` is a good for small dimension tables.  `EVEN` helps to assure better load distribution across the cluster.
+Redshift runs in parallel and needs to distribute data across the cluster.
+To do this, Redshift adds:

+* A distribution key (`DISTKEY`) that determines how data partitioned across the cluster's nodes.

+* A sorting key (`SORTKEY` ) that orders the rows on the nodes.

+The events_staging table is the largest in this example.
+I choose a `DISTKEY` of `EVEN` to distribution across the cluster.
+For smaller dimension tables, `ALL`  copies the table to every node and improves performance.

 ```sql
 CREATE TABLE IF NOT EXISTS event_staging (